Renewable Energy On The Rise: Solar Power Generation In Europe

 Solar energy is now responsible for supplying over one percent of the world’s energy needs.
 Greece, Germany, and Italy are leading by example.
 Solar energy meets 7 percent of the country’s power needs.
 As of right now, they are the countries using the most solar energy on planet Earth.

 Thirteen other European countries are relying on solar power generation for at least one percent of their power demands.
 European nations are predicted to be using eighty percent more renewable energy by 2020.
 Laws involving installation and operation will greatly affect what happens over the next for years.

-If regulations continue to favor tax benefits for those using photovoltaic energy, there will likely be growth.
+If regulations continue to favour tax benefits for those using photovoltaic energy, there will likely be growth.
 If governments were cut back on these tax breaks, solar development could reach a standstill.
 Another thing which could stunt the growth of renewable energy users is if lawmakers impose strict maintenance policies.

 Safety is always a concern but when certification becomes a legal mandate it can make costs unnecessarily high.
 People are hoping that solar power will save them money in the long run, not cost them more.

 Some researchers think 2017 could bring in a plateau for new solar energy users.
-The stock market is predicts to take a dive, and this could limit the fund’s investors have.
+The stock market is predicted to take a dive, and this could limit the fund’s investors have.
 Without spending money to put into new technology, new solar installations will have to wait.

-Interestingly enough 2018 is expects to see a substantial boom in new solar power plants.
+Interestingly enough 2018 is expected to see a substantial boom in new solar power plants.
 The reason for this is because the costs of manufacturing solar panels should be lower.
 Most new tech-savvy products are expensive upon release then drops in price over time.
 Solar energy systems will likely follow suit.
 When anything is affordable, it just sells better and solar power is no exception.